Sijin35/Website-Trial-Practice/README.md

 -Semantic tags have been used to create this site.
 -This is a mockup website with limited features at present.
 -At the current build, this site featues a login button.
-Clicking this button brings up a login form popup which is also linked with a register form.
+Clicking this button brings up a login form popup which is also linked with a register form